 Stop Fast Fashion Together

-As you have learned today, fast fashion is both a problem for the coexistence of people on earth and a massive environmental problem.
-People suffer diseases, forests are cut down, species are displaced and rivers are poisoned - all so that we can regularly buy new clothes.
+As you learned today, fast fashion is both a problem for human coexistence on Earth and a massive environmental problem.
+People suffer disease, forests are cut down, species are displaced, and rivers are poisoned - all so we can buy new clothes on a regular basis.

-Finally, I would like to recommend that you watch the movie "The True Cost" on Netflix.
-At the latest then you will realize that fast fashion is a problem that needs to be solved, both from an environmental and an ethical point of view.
+Finally, I would like to recommend that you watch the film "The True Cost" on Netflix.
+Then, at the latest, you will realize that fast fashion is a problem that needs to be solved from both an environmental and an ethical perspective.

-Do you have any questions, tips or experiences about fast fashion that you would like to share?
-Then please leave a comment.
+Do you have any questions, tips, or your own experiences with fast fashion that you'd like to share?
+Then feel free to leave a comment.

 Stay clean,

-PS.: In the Environmental protection blog I naturally deal with all topics relating to nature and the environment.
-However, the majority of my work concerns the Life without plastic.
-If you would like to know more about this, I can send you my Plastic-free book for beginners to your heart.
+PS.: In the Environmental protection blog I treat of course all topics around the topic nature & environment.
+But the bulk of my work concerns the Life without plastic.
+If you want to know more about it, I can give you my Book plastic free for beginners to the heart.
 Have fun reading!

 References: